 - Stain: This is an optional process that involves brushing a coat or two of a liquid material onto the wood, which will slightly change the color of the material, enhancing it and bringing out the natural features of the surface.
 There are a number of stains available ranging from dark browns and cherry reds up to golden hues.

 - Paint: In some cases, you may choose to paint your refinished hardwood flooring.
 This will completely remove the look of the wood, replacing it with whatever color that you choose.

 Once the wood is sanded down it will be completely vulnerable to stains, damage, gouges, and scratches.
-That means that you need to apply a treatment that can help to protect it from further damage so that you can maintain the brand new look of the surface for as long as possible.
+That means that you need to apply a treatment that can help to protect it from further damage, so you can maintain the brand-new look of the surface for as long as possible.
 Some products can also enhance the appearance of the flooring itself.

-Make sure that whatever you use is applied in a thin even coat, with no puddles or drips to effect the finished look.
-If necessary, these finishes can be sanded down and then reapplied in areas to create a matched appearance.
+Make sure that whatever you use is applied in a thin, even coat, with no puddles or drips to affect the finished look.
+If necessary, these finishes can be sanded down then reapplied in areas to create a matched appearance.